-An oasis for native wildlife
+A conservation based sanctuary for native wildlife

-Trowunna accommodate for all types of fauna that occur naturally and pass through the region.
+Trowunna accommodates for all types of fauna that occur naturally and pass through the region.
 The animals you see on display are there for one of several reasons: they are part of a breeding program; they are being rehabilitated for soft release; or they are unable to be released back into the wild and are given quality of life.

-The amphibian habitat is located in the wetlands at the top of the park and consists of a series of waterways that eventually lead to our lake, greeting lucky visitors with their beautiful concerto.
+The amphibian habitat is located in the wetlands at the top of the sanctuary and consists of a series of waterways that eventually lead to our lake, greeting lucky visitors with their beautiful concerto.
 Of Tasmania's eleven frog species our amphibian habitat is home to five different species including the Eastern Banjo (Pobblebonk) frog, Brown Tree frog, Common froglet, Spotted Marsh frog, and Tasmanian froglet.

-The lake provides for an array of water fowl, ducks, geese and swans, while giving visitors a brilliant view of Quamby Bluff and Mother Cummings on the Great Western Tiers.
+The lake provides for an array of water fowl, ducks, geese and swans, while giving visitors a brilliant view of Quamby Bluff and Mother Cummings peak on the Great Western Tiers.
 Alpine grasslands provide for our free ranging kangaroos, wallabies, wombats, birdlife, and reptiles, whereas our shrub-land is a natural haven for smaller macropods, such as pademelons, potoroos, and bettongs, with bracken fern providing cover from predators.

 The mixed sclerophyll forest is home to our Forester kangaroos, Bennetts wallabies, and pademelons, giving you the opportunity to see these wonderful macropods in their natural habitat.
 With natural ground cover and den sites for our free ranging wombats, you will feel like you are at one with nature amongst the trees.
 Be sure to keep your eyes out for flicking ears, as this is the best way to spot them as they blend into the bark and ground cover.

-Outside the park perimeter we have over 10 hectares of untouched bushland which acts as a wildlife corridor.
+Outside the sanctuary perimeter we have over 10 hectares of untouched bushland which acts as a wildlife corridor.
 This enables our animal friends a safe space to rest or to make their home.
 This area is falls under the Land for Wildlife program.

 Rescue and release

 Trowunna is committed to caring for injured and orphaned wildlife.
-The park becomes a release site for many of these animals through a process called 'soft release'.
+The sanctuary becomes a release site for many of these animals through a process called 'soft release'.
 Releasing straight into the wild, known as 'hard release', often does not work because the animal has lost some of it's wild instinct.
-Soft release is where we care for the animal at the park and after a while, let it roam freely around while we monitor their progress.
+Soft release is where we care for the animal at the sanctuary and after a while, let it roam freely around while we monitor their progress.
 Release into the wild after this process is much more successful.

 Some of our rescued and released animals include: